It Takes All of Us – Mandatory online sexual violence education program

 Navigation bar

-There are five buttons in the navigation bar at the top of the screen:
+There are six buttons in the navigation bar at the top of the screen:

 • Take a break: Click if you are feeling overwhelmed at any point during the training program, and let yourself be guided through a 5-5 breathing exercise to help ground yourself.